 The pointer inside the ammeter moves within a span of 90°.
 The tip of the pointer corresponds to a numeric value.
 This is the amps of current passing through the circuit.
 DC ammeters have linear scales with equal divisions.
 AC ammeters have non-linear scales with unequal divisions.

 The range of an ammeter means the maximum capacity of current it reads.
 Typically an ammeter has a range of 0-3 ampere and there are 30 divisions on its scales.

 E. g. – if you take an ammeter which has a dial 0 —300, it means it can read the current upto 300 amp.
-For digital electronic ammeter no dial will be there, and it reads on the screen up to the capacity mentioned on it.
+For digital meters, no dial will be there, and it reads on the screen up to the capacity mentioned on it.

 Where is the ammeter used in daily life?

 The ammeter is a device used to measure electric current.
 It is most commonly used in electrical systems, such as in homes and businesses, to measure the flow of electricity.
 An ammeter can measure both the DC and AC current.
-In everyday life it can be used anywhere to measure the current like in cars, fridge, heaters, sensitive machines etc.
+In everyday life, it can be used anywhere to measure the current like in cars, fridges, heaters, sensitive machines, etc.

 How to Read an Ammeter?

 An ammeter has two terminals on the rear indicated by positive and negative signs.
 Connect the equipment accordingly.
 When the equipment is switched on, the ammeter will indicate the current drawn by the equipment.